yandex-cloud/docs/en/managed-clickhouse/operations/hosts.md

        --cluster-name=<cluster name>
   ```

-  The name of the host can be requested with a [list of cluster hosts](#list-hosts), and the cluster name can be requested with a [list of folder clusters](cluster-list.md#list-clusters).
+  The host name can be requested with a [list of cluster hosts](#list-hosts), and the cluster name can be requested with a [list of clusters in the folder](cluster-list.md#list-clusters).

 - API